 Choose the Right Earbuds

 Not surprisingly, many people continuously raise the volume on their device to drown out background noise.
-Cheap earbuds without a clean seal will allow in even more outside noise, and this low-quality will often sit closer to your earbud and distracts the sounds quality.
+Cheap earbuds without a clean seal will allow in even more outside noise, and these low-quality will often sit closer to your earbud and distracts the sounds quality.
 People wind up turning up the volume to compensate.

 Buying the right earbuds can save your long-term hearing, but you may need to pay a higher price for the added technology boost.